ohjelmistokehitys/docker-part-1b/section-6/readme.md

 **Save your solution for this exercise in the file [frontend.Dockerfile](./frontend.Dockerfile).
 Also, save the message you received in the browser in the file [ex-1-12.txt](./ex-1-12.txt).**

-⚠ **Note!** Based on the Haaga-Helia teachers' experience, the dependencies of the frontend project are very picky about the Node.js version and the environment.
-We strongly recommend using node:16 base image (`FROM node:16`) in this exercise to prevent unnecessary compatibility issues.
+📣 **Note!** Based on the Haaga-Helia teacher's experience, the dependencies of the frontend project are very picky about the Node.js version and the environment in general.
+We strongly recommend using **node:16** base image in this exercise to prevent unnecessary compatibility issues (`FROM node:16`).

 ## Exercise 1.13: Hello, backend! *(20 %)*